Dark and cold, so what will the weather be like?

 The Town Hall stands on the shores of the lake.
 The building is postmodern, modern – made of concrete, glass and lava.
 There is a huge 3D map of Iceland in the building.
 The model is made on a scale of 1: 50,000, but the height scale is double and it amounts to 1: 25,000.
 The total area of the model is over 76 sq m.
 There is also a cafe inside.

 You can read more about the town hall events at the website reykjavik.is

 Also nearby is the neoclassical building of Iceland’s parliament, Alþingishúsið, which was put into use in 1881.

 Right next to it is the Lutheran Cathedral of Dómkirkjan, built in the 18th century.

 Old Port and Harpa Concert Hall

 The Old Port is a place worth visiting.
-It will be an interesting spot not only for lovers of old fishing boats and trawlers but also for lovers of fresh fishes and seafood.
-There are many bars and restaurants here, with frequent long queues of the hungry customers in front of the door.
+It will be an interesting spot not only for lovers of old fishing boats and trawlers but also for lovers of fresh fish and seafood.
+There are many bars and restaurants here, with frequent long queues of hungry customers in front of the door.

 The building that stands out from the traditional buildings of the port is Harpa – Music Hall.
 Its shape and wall structure resemble a huge honeycomb.
 Walls of the building sparkle with many colours: the sun’s rays refract during the day and the colourful lights of the harbour at night.